jtoews32/scheduler/README.md

 A calendar application that allows users to add and remove appointments.

-The appointments
-must be between 8AM and 5PM on weekdays. must be 15 minutes, or 1 hour in duration.
+The appointments slots are between 8AM and 5PM on weekdays.
+The slots are 15 minutes, or 1 hour in duration.

 # Scheduler checkout #
 ```